...

 4. Consumption how new shoes, holidays and co go from the savings account off.
 If this is used up, it's empty for the month.
 This will bring you the joy of saving for well-deserved luxury.

 5. The Holy Grail is yours Investment account.
-You should divide this 30% into parts that are saved normally and parts that are invested in shares or gold, for example.
-You can read more about investments learn more here.
+You should divide this 30% into portions that are saved monthly and portions that are invested in shares or gold, for example.
+You can find out more about investments learn more here.
 The beauty of this is that the dividends from your investments come in regularly and provide you with a 2nd income!
 You could set yourself as a first goal, here every year CHF 2,000 to finance a vacation.

 Saving tips Switzerland 2